 The aim is to achieve fundamental changes in the lives of all older people by empowering them to live full lives as actively engaged citizens.
 Age Action Ireland is a charity which promotes positive ageing, better policies and services for older people.

 To provide the best quality of life for older people in Ireland, the organisation supports older people to secure their rights, represent their interests and obtain the services they need.

-Age Action became a HelpAge Affiliate in 2004.
+Age Action became a HelpAge global network member in 2004.
 In 2009 it appointed a global educator to promote awareness of ageing in developing countries within Ireland, and works closely with HelpAge and Irish Aid on the development of this programme.

 Age Action Ireland participates in the annual campaign Age Demands Action.

 Established in 1999, Cordaid encourages older people to participate in society.
 Cordaid works with more than a 1,000 partner organisations worldwide to ensure older people can lead dignified lives.
 They also collaborate with their partners to advocate for older people's rights around the world.

 Since 2004, Cordaid has supported ten of their partners and the communities they work with to build locally-managed disaster risk reduction programmes.
 Cordaid also works to strengthen older people's resilience, peace building skills and their participation in long-term development.

 Cordaid and HelpAge International have worked together on a number of projects including providing access to basic facilities for older people living in slums.

 Cordaid has been working with HelpAge International since 1999 and became a HelpAge global network member in 2004.
 Cordaid also takes part in the Age Demands Action campaign to raise awareness of the rights of older people.